 (3) For all equipment and services expenditure incurred on research awards departments should ensure that each award funder's general and grant-specific terms and conditions for the procurement process are met.
 Note that these requirements will sometimes go beyond the University's standard requirements outlined above.

-(4) All contracts for the purchase of goods must incorporate the University's standard conditions of purchase, and all contracts for the procurement of services must be in the form of the University's standard contracts for services, unless (in either case) other terms are negotiated through the Purchasing Department or (for construction-related contracts) the Estates Services.
-Orders placed above £100,000 must be managed using the principles established in the University's Contract Management Guidelines.
+(4) All contracts for the purchase of goods and/or services must incorporate one of the University's standard forms of contract.
+Where this is not possible, departments may agree to alternative forms of contract provided any "high risk terms" as defined in the Purchase to Pay process have been referred to the Purchasing Department or (for construction-related contracts) Estates Services.
+Orders placed above £125,000 must be managed using the principles established in the University's Contract Management Guidelines.

 (5) RS is responsible for the authorisation of research-related services.
 Units are responsible for procuring items on approved research projects.
 Further requirements for research-related expenditure are included in regulations 4.1-4.2 below.